-Easter lilies are most sensitive to temperature when stem elongation is occurring most rapid.
+Easter lilies are most sensitive to temperature when stem elongation is occurring most rapidly.
 Plant stem elongation is most rapid during the beginning of the day and at the end of the night.
-A significant amount of the stem elongation can be reduced if temperatures are reduced 5-10°F at the beginning of the day ( at dawn) for 3-4 hours.
+A significant amount of the stem elongation can be reduced if temperatures are reduced 5-10°F at the end of the night and the beginning of the day (at dawn) for 3-4 hours.
 In contrast, if temperatures are increased during the first 3-4 hours of the day, stem elongation is increased.